 All projects participating in the FLORES group have received funding from the European Union’s Horizon 2020 research and innovation programme.
 Aside from HIGREEW and FlowCamp, POLYSTORAGE, SONAR, Cuber, Melody, Compbat, Baliht and MFreeB have joined FLORES.

-This is important for HIGREEW as the project aims to to design, develop and validate an advanced redox flow battery, based on new water-soluble low-cost organic electrolyte compatible with optimized low resistance membrane and fast electrodes kinetics for a high energy density and long-life service.
+This is important for HIGREEW as the project aims to design, develop and validate an advanced redox flow battery, based on new water-soluble low-cost organic electrolyte compatible with optimized low resistance membrane and fast electrodes kinetics for a high energy density and long-life service.